Alloimmunisation

 When to suspect this adverse reaction

-Alloimmunisation results in the stimulation of alloantibodies to red cells, human leucocyte antigens (HLA) or human platelet antigens (HPA).
+Alloimmunisation results in the stimulation of alloantibodies to red cell antigens, human leucocyte antigens (HLA) or human platelet antigens (HPA).

 Usual causes

-Approximately 1% of red cell transfusions are associated with alloantibody formation but may be much higher (up to 30%) in patients who are frequently transfused, such as those with sickle cell disease and thalassaemia.
+Approximately 1% of red cell transfusions are associated with alloantibody formation, but the rate may be much higher (up to 30%) in frequently transfused patients, such as those with sickle cell disease and thalassaemia.

-HLA and HPA antibody formation may lead to platelet refractoriness where less than an expected rise in platelet count is seen after a platelet transfusion.
-This may occur in about 25-70% of patients receiving multiple platelet transfusions.
+HLA and HPA antibody formation may lead to platelet refractoriness, where less than an expected rise in platelet count is seen after a platelet transfusion.
+This may occur in about 25-70% of patients receiving multiple red cell and platelet transfusions.

 Investigation

-Obtain patient history of any previous transfusions, transplantations or pregnancies.
+Obtain the patient’s history for details of any previous transfusions, transplantation or pregnancies.

 What to do